-My first book is available for pre-order from the MIT Press!
+My first book is now available from the MIT Press!

 I’m a planetary scientist, author and an associate professor at York University in the Centre for Research in Earth and Space Science.